 There are some pencils and rulers in a desk organizer.
 Altogether, there are fewer than 20 items.
 Let be the number of pencils and the number of rulers.

 Farida and Mariam are planning a party.
 CDs for the karaoke machine cost $5 each, and they will spend $3.50 per person on soft drinks and party food.
 They have a budget of $100, and they want to buy 2 new karaoke CDs.
 Write an inequality to determine the possible values of , the number of people that can go to the party.

 Students in a grade 4 class were asked the distances in miles, , which they travel to get to school.
 All of the students traveled farther than a quarter of a mile, and no one traveled farther than 3 miles.
 Which of the following inequalities represents the range of distances traveled to school?

-Emma has 6 cats as pets.
-One of her cats, Natalie, is pregnant.
-Write an inequality for the number of cats Emma will have if Natalie gives birth to fewer than 3 kittens.
+Sarah has 6 cats as pets.
+One of her cats, Yasmine, is pregnant.
+Write an inequality for the number of cats Sarah will have if Yasmine gives birth to fewer than 3 kittens.

 Write an inequality to describe the following sentence: The offer is valid for any item that costs less than $6.